Yabbo/kubectl/README.md

 In order for kubectl to find and access a Kubernetes cluster, it needs a kubeconfig file.
 By default, kubectl configuration is located at ```~/.kube/config```.

 Inside the config file it should look similar to this:

+<b>NOTE:</b> 10.0.0.15 is the VIP for our kubernetes cluster we definied in our konvoy config
 ```
 apiVersion: v1
 clusters: